-American Efficient partners with manufacturers, retailers, electric utilities and grid operators to develop and manage portfolios of energy efficiency resources.
+American Efficient partners with manufacturers, retailers, contractors, developers, installers, electric utilities and grid operators to develop and manage portfolios of energy efficiency resources.

 American Efficient acts as a bridge between manufacturers, retailers, installers, and owners of energy efficiency resources and the utilities and markets that can use those resources to meet America’s energy needs.

 Residences, while not the predominant building type in the US by total square footage, contain many, fairly easy-to-implement opportunities to add value to the grid through efficiency and demand response.